joekariuki/stockpicker/README.md

 ## How it works

-StockPicker runs a sequential workflow with three specialized agents and a manager agent:
+StockPicker runs a sequential workflow with four specialized agents and a manager agent:

 ### 1. Trending Company Finder (Financial News Analyst Agent)